fbpx

 Finding divorce records can be a bit tricky and time consuming, but the information you can obtain is worth all the work.
 Good luck with your research!

-Janet Meydam is a freelance writer who has over 40 years of experience in genealogy as a hobby.
+By Janet Meydam.
+Janet is a freelance writer who has over 40 years of experience in genealogy research.
 Her knowledge includes researching many different records from the United States, Germany and Poland.
-Janet works as an occupational therapist where she and her husband Tim live in Wisconsin.

 Image: Section of Hawaii divorce record from Ancestry.com’s “Hawaii, Divorce Records, 1848-1892.”